Skekdog/TT3-Docs/docs/Maps/Interactables.md

 - `OpeningDuration`: The time it takes to open the door, in seconds.
 If set, overrides `Duration`.
 - `ClosingDuration`: The time it takes to close the door, in seconds.
 If set, overrides `Duration`.

+- `HingeRestrictDirection`: If true, the door will only open in a counter-clockwise direction.
+- `HingeRestrictDirectionClockwise`: If true, the door will only open in a clockwise direction.

+- `HingeOpenAngleCCW`: The angle, in degrees, that the door will open at when opened counter-clockwise.
+Defaults to -90.
+- `HingeOpenAngleCW`: The angle, in degrees, that the door will open at when opened clockwise.
+Defaults to 90.

 - `AutoCloseAfter`: The time after the door has fully opened after which it will automatically close, in seconds.
 By default, doors will not close automatically.
 - `Locked`: If true, the door cannot be opened by players.
 It may still be possible to open the door programmatically.